 Who can get head lice?

 Anyone that has a head of hair is a target for lice.
 Lice do not discriminate and will do anything possible to survive.
 Nobody is immune to head lice.
 Children are more likely to come into contact with head lice because they are involved in more social settings such as school, camps, and sleepovers.

 If your child has head lice you are at risk.
 Anyone who has close contact with children such as teachers, baby-sitters, and relatives are also at high risk.

 Does Simplicety offer a guarantee?

 Simplicety offers a 30 day guarantee once the client is 100% lice free.
-Once initial treatment is concluded on the client, Simplicety will schedule a follow up visit within 5-7 days.
-On the follow up visit, a Simplicety technician will go back through breaking the hair down and looking for evidence of lice.
+After initial treatment is concluded on the client, Simplicety will schedule a free follow up visit within 5-7 days.
+We do this for two reasons.
+One, we want to ensure that we successfully made the treated client 100% lice free.
+Two, we want to ensure that the treated client is not going back and getting reinfected by other friends or family members.
+On the follow up visit, a trained technician will spray the hair with a pesticide free, non-toxic, natural conditioning spray which allows for our nit-free terminator comb to easily glide through the hair looking for evidence of lice.

 If there is no evidence of lice the client will get a 100% 30 day guarantee.
-If evidence of lice is found, the technician will go back through the hair removing what is found.
-After completing the follow up, a re-follow up will be scheduled to make sure clients is free and clear from head lice.
-Simplicety will work with client until they are 100% free from head lice.
+If evidence of lice is found ,although it rarely happens but could occur, the technician will retreat client removing all live bugs and nits.
+There is no charge for this service, it is included in the initial treatment cost.
+After completing the follow up, a re-follow up will be scheduled to make sure client is free and clear from head lice.
+Simplicety will work with treated client until they are 100% free from head lice.

 Do over the counter treatments work?